About the Olympia City Council

 Option #2.
 Send a single email to the Council's central email box: firstname.lastname@example.org.
 Your email sent to this address will be forwarded to all City Councilmembers by the Council's secretary during normal working hours.

 All written correspondence to the Olympia City Council, including email, is a public record, potentially eligible for release upon request.

 See "How to Provide Public Testimony" in the following section.

 Olympia City Council meetings are usually held on Tuesday evenings at 5:30 p.m. in the City Council Chambers at Olympia City Hall, 601 4th Avenue E, unless otherwise noticed.

 During the COVID-19 emergency, the Council Chamber will be closed to the public.
 You can register to attend the meetings live via Zoom (details below).

 Live public comments (via Zoom) will be taken during the meeting at the indicated portion of the agenda, but advance signup is required.

-Links to Council and Council committee meeting packets with Zoom registration will be posted below when available (typically 5 days prior to meeting).
+Zoom registration links will be included in the meeting packets on our online meeting management system.
 When you register to view the meeting, you will be asked if you want to participate in public comment.
 After you complete the signup form, you will receive a link by email to log onto Zoom on the day and time of the meeting.